BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 both parts should be treated as independent contracts.
 This means that the periodical

 Page 9/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue icon with the European Union flag's circle of stars, next to the stylized grey acronym "EIOPA" and the full name of the authority written below it.
+The logo for the European Insurance and Occupational Pensions Authority (EIOPA).
+The logo consists of a blue emblem with the European Union's circle of stars, next to the acronym "EIOPA" in a stylized, thin, grey font.
+The full name is written below the acronym.

-eiopa
+Text extracted from the image:
+EIOPA
 European Insurance and
 Occupational Pensions Authority](#)

 charges should be considered to be equivalent to premiums that should be projected only

 within contract boundaries.

 25. For example, a whole life unit-linked product with a rider (e.g. mortality cover) that has a